 Best open world games to play right now and completely forget real life exists

-When it comes to the best open world games, the contenders are are sprawling as the worlds they encompass.
-Being dropped into a massive map is always exciting, Whether you're a staunch fan of the best RPGs where exploration is king, or a huge world to conquer in one of the best adventure games.
-It makes sense that the most memorable entries of all feature expansive lands to discover, each with unique quirks and lore that make them feel truly alive and lived in.
-But where to even start?
+When it comes to the best open world games, the vast sweep of contenders matches the size and scope of the worlds they encompass.
+Being dropped into a massive map is always exciting, whether you're a staunch fan of the best RPGs where exploration is king, unravelling mysteries in one of the best adventure games, or aiming down your sights and getting into all the nail-biting, bullet-flying action that the best FPS games can offer.
+In the case of the best open world games, a blend of all these factors and more is to be expected.

 That's where this list comes in.
 We've scoured the length and breadth of open world games to pick out the very best of the bunch, meaning you get to save time and money in sussing out your next big adventure.
-Below, you'll find modern classics as well as some of the biggest video game releases of 2024 to get absorbed in
+Below, you'll find modern classics as well as some of the biggest video game releases of the past year.
+Get your map ready; let's dive into the best open world games ever.

 Recent updates